avinetworks/avi-helm-charts/docs/AMKO/crds/gdp.md

 ## GlobalDeploymentPolicy CRD for AMKO
 A CRD called GlobalDeploymentPolicy allows users to select kubernetes/openshift objects based on certain rules.
-This GDP object has to be created on the same system wherever the GSLBConfig object was created and `amko` is running.
 The selection policy applies to all the clusters which are mentioned in the GDP object.
 A typical GlobalDeploymentPolicy looks like this:

 ```yaml
 apiVersion: "amko.k8s.io/v1alpha1"